sigmoidmet/github-master/README.md

 # github-master
-A tool that allows easily creation of a github repositories
+A tool that allows a creation of a github repositories with ease